dscho/pagefind-xkcd-demo/content/comics/2013-5-20-geoguessr.md

   I'm not sure if you can get Epcot, but my friend just got LegoLand.
 He guessed California but it was the one in Denmark.
 Meanwhile, I'm rapidly becoming a connoisseur of unmarked dirt roads over flat, barren landscapes.
 img: https://imgs.xkcd.com/comics/geoguessr.png
 ---
+[Cueball is using a laptop, playing a game.]

-Person 1:  This one's easy; There's the Parthenon.
+Cueball: This one's easy; There's the Parthenon.
 Athens.

-<<click>>
+ \*click\*

-What!?
+Cueball: What!?
 Why the hell is there a Parthenon in *Nashville*?

-<<click>>
+ \*click\*

-Ok, I'm *clearly* in Germany.
+Cueball: OK, I'm *clearly* in Germany.

-<<click>>
+ \*click\*

-Dammit, Germany Pavilion at Epcot.
+Cueball: Dammit, Germany Pavilion at Epcot.

+[Caption below the panel:]

-My scores in Geoguessr would be higher if people would quit building replicas of everything.
+My scores in Geoguessr would be higher if people quit building replicas of everything.